US Forex Brokers

 Are there any offshore FX brokers that accepting US clients?

-NO. And if you do come across one stay clear of them.
-They are most likely a SCAM.
-There are a few Forex sites claiming to accept clients from the United States, don’t be fooled they are most likely not allowed to accept US clients and your money may be at risk.
+Yes.
+But if you do come across one proceed with caution.
+Many are most likely a SCAM.
+There are a few Forex sites claiming to accept clients from the United States, don’t be fooled they are most likely not allowed to accept US clients and your money may be at risk, though some may be legitimate so it is best to your research on the broker.

 Why the US imposed heavy regulations to retail Forex traders